 Sounds interesting?
 To launch your own merchandise get started with this FREE course.

 If not merchandise, you can also have affiliate income (i.e. getting paid for referring products to the audience).
-To get affiliate income, consider reading this free guide on affiliate marketing by Neil Patel.
+To get affiliate income, consider reading this definitive guide to affiliate marketing.